cavalancian/bookexchange/README.md

 # CalU Book Exchange

-The CalU Book exchange is a web application that allows students at CalU to buy and sell their used textbooks.
+The CalU Book exchange is a web application that allows students at CalU to buy and sell used textbooks.
 The users must sign up with a @calu.edu email address.
-It was created as a senior project at California University of Pennsylvania.
+It was created as a senior project at California University of Pennsylvania by a group of three students.

 ## Built With